 Joined in 1993

 Mark learned about YouthCare when he was working on Youth-Police Relations improvement efforts.
 He has been a Crime Prevention Coordinator for the Seattle Police Department for 30 years and is a resource for residents, community groups, businesses, faith-based entities, advocacy groups and public agencies in formulating crime prevention and public safety strategies.
 Additionally, Mark served in the United States Air Force, for a total of 30 years, retiring at the rank of Lieutenant Colonel.
 Mark has a long history of community and volunteer work, and currently serves as the Vice President of the National Organization of Black Law Enforcement Executives (NOBLE), Washington State Chapter and the President of Washington State Crime Prevention Association.
-Mark’s family includes his spouse, Suzanne, a high school art teacher, his three adult stepchildren, and his child, Alanna, a recent college graduate.
+Mark’s family includes his spouse, Suzanne, a high school art teacher, his three adult stepchildren, and his child, Alanna.
 Mark is a self-described comic book and science fiction nerd.
 He also loves to travel and he recently gotten hooked on Words with Friends.

 Nick Straley, JD (he/him/his)